Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 For BGT/EET, Imoen will be continuous, like it is normal for these games.

-2 I4E in BGII: Give Imoen Dialogue Content in BGII Chapters 2 & 3
+2 I4E in BGII: Give Imoen Dialogue Content in SoA
 -----------------------------------
-This adds dialogue and interjections to Imoen in chapter 2&3, especially Imoen's reaction to the PC's dreams.
+This adds dialogue and interjections to Imoen.
-Up to now, there is not much content.
+In chapter 2&3 e.g. Imoen will react to the PC's dreams.
+After Spellhold she will talk about her abduction by Irenicus and her Bhaal heritage.

+The component is compatible with Imoen Friendship mod v3.6 and higher.

 3 I4E in BGII: Yoshimo Comes to Brynnlaw